michakraus/JuliaAtHomeAssignments/2-pendulum-2-simulation/README.md

 ```
 which takes an instance `sim` of `Simulation` as parameter, applies the time integrator for `sim.nt` time steps and stores the solution in `sim.x`.
 For convenience, the `run!` function returns the solution array.
-Note that the number of initial conditions is not stored explicitly, but inferred from the solution array size.
+Note that the number of samples is not stored explicitly, but inferred from the solution array size.

 In order to conveniently load the Particle package, export `Simulation` and `run!` in the module in `src/Particles.jl`:
 ```julia; eval=false